cheshire137/soma-chrome/README.md

 1. Customize extension/config.js by filling in [your Last.fm API key and secret](http://www.last.fm/api/accounts).
 1. In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension directory.

+## How to Check Code Style

+    npm install
+    npm run-script style

 ## To Do

 1. Remove unused plugins from gulpfile.js.